germanbrew/terraform-provider-hetznerdns/docs/resources/hetznerdns_record.md

 ### TXT Records > 255 bytes

-TXT Records with a length of more that 255 bytes/characters must be split, otherwise the ressource will be always be recreated by the Hetzner DNS API.
+TXT Records with a length of more that 255 bytes/characters must be split, otherwise the ressource will always be recreated by the Hetzner DNS API.

 ```hcl
 locals {